LaurenceMolloy/RepoDash/README.md

 by default.
 To analyse your own project repository, simply provide your github user name and repository name on the command line.
 It couldn't be simpler.</p>

-<sup>1</sup> *matplotlib is a popular open science plotting library for python which is utilised by RepDash to
+<p><sup>1</sup> matplotlib is a popular open science plotting library for python which is utilised by RepDash to
-generate its data visualisations*
+generate its data visualisations</p>

-<p>**The current version of RepoDash has only been tested with open source (public) projects.
+<p>The current version of RepoDash has only been tested with open source (public) projects.
 However, there
-are plans to make sure it works with private ones as well... watch this space!**</p>
+are plans to make sure it works with private ones as well... watch this space!</p>